Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 The greatest artists are not content to just keep repeating what they know.
 Nor are they guided by what their audiences cheer for.
 T Bone Burnett would not let vocabulary pin him to a place, a category, a tribe.
 He still doesn’t.
 He is free to walk after, and with, the Spirit beyond the edges of any establishment.
 Though he and Sam Phillips parted ways, they continue, on adjacent paths, following that Spirit of courageous love and curiosity, careful to ensure that we do not mistake that animating Spirit for one that lures followers into enclosures, into conformity, into separatism and self-righteousness.

 And through their eyes and testimonies, I now find Jesus at play everywhere — in all kinds of genres and media.
-Even in “a barroom in New Orleans,” as we hear from Karin and Linford.
+I heard him in the music of Dylan, Prince, U2, Bruce Cockburn, and The Innocence Mission.
+I even believed I might someday see Jesus “in a barroom in New Orleans,” when Karin and Linford proposed the possibility.
 (But now I’m getting ahead of myself.)

 And then, suddenly, in 1991, there was a CD in my collection with a title that matched a C.S.
 Lewis novel I had only just discovered: Til We Have Faces.
 This promising, poetic new band called Over the Rhine had my attention.
 In 1992, they released Patience, with a song taken from a Madeleine L’Engle book: “A Circle of Quiet.”
 Were they spying on my reading habits?